How To Share Your Salary History

 Related: Jobs That Pay Well

-If you’re earning additional compensation on top of your base salary such as regular bonuses or commissions, state this information as well.
-If your additional compensation varies, include an average.
+You should also include any additional compensation you receive on top of your base salary such as tips, regular bonuses or commissions.
+If your additional compensation varies, use an average.

 Example: “I currently earn a base salary of $60,000 plus an average quarterly bonus of $2,500.”